 Describe the RU’s current strategy for obtaining external research funding and the current overall funding situation.
 What are the RU’s plans to secure a sufficient level of external funding in the future

 There have been significant cuts in the basic funding during the last decade, and thus the role of competitive funding has clearly increased.
 There is relatively good competitive funding in the RUt; the unit receives c.
 40% of funding from national and international competitive sources.
-The RU has received in 2019 34 % of funding from national sources mainly from Academy of Finland, which is very decent.
+The RU has received in 2019 34 % of funding from national sources, mainly from Academy of Finland, which is very decent.
 However, international (especially EU) funding is only a less than 10% of funds.
-The activity of the staff applying funding from national sources has been very high, even though there has been less activity to apply EU funding.
-The reason for this is not clear; it is possible the staff does not quite see how their research matches EU calls.
-However, in recent years the RU has encouraged applying international funds, especially ERC Starting Grants and Advanced Grants, and the number of those applications has been increasing.
+The activity of the staff applying funding from national sources has been very high, even though there has been less activity to apply for EU H2020 funding.
+The reason for this is not clear; some suggested reasons are that the staff does not quite see how their research matches to EU calls and also that they have an impression that EU funding is very laborious and bureaucratic However, in recent years the RU has encouraged researchers to applying international funds, especially ERC Starting Grants and Advanced Grants, and the number of those applications has been increasing.
 The RU has tried to increase the quality of the funding applications by peer-reviewing.

 2.1.3.
 Collaborations (max.
 1 page)